 September 1, 2020 - March 4, 2021

-With an attentiveness to varied experiences of home and housing, Dream House, an online series of drawing workshops with Tee Kundu, asked participants to imagine how the concept of home manifests itself in reality and fantasy.
+With an attentiveness to varied experiences of home and housing, this online series of drawing workshops with Tee Kundu asked participants to imagine how the concept of home manifests itself in reality and fantasy.
 Participants experimented with collaborative and individual drawing exercises, which were paired with conversations about personal histories and geographies, exploring how these experiences might intersect with others.
-The resulting drawings were then adapted by Tee and rendered by Kara Van Muyen into an interactive digital installation.
+The resulting drawings were adapted and collaged into in an interactive digital rendering.

 In this Queer Memoir Comics workshop series for participants who identified as 2SLGBTQ+, Fern Pellerin paired a short introductory course in queer memoir comics with guidance on technical skills in comic-making.
 Participants created short comics about themselves, their lives, experiences and memories; some of the resulting comics were compiled into a short anthology.